CYLALighthouse/CYLA_Assessments_Toolkit/docs/t2st.md

 #### **Planned Academic Coaching**

 - [ ] Planned Intervention will be coded as **PAC**.
 - [ ] Planned Intervention is when you have created a lesson for your student that fits all their needs.
+Please review [Planned Acadmic Coaching](pac.md) for more support.
 	- [ ] This includes their DESSA needs, modalities, and their standard that you picked for them.

+#### **Socio-Emotional Development Check-in**

+- [ ] Socio-Emotional Development Check-in will be coded as **SED**
+- [ ] Socio-Emotional Development Check-ins are check-ins with students and seeing how they are doing.
+This could be a goals check-in and seeing how they are doing with their goals, maybe need to adjust or brainstorm new ideas to help achieve them.

+#### **Planned Socio-Emotional Development Sessions**

+- [ ] Planned Socio-Emotional Development Sessions will be coded as **PSED**
+- [ ] Planned Socio-Emotional Development Sessions are intentional sessions that will support in a students SED growth.
+Please review [Planned SED Sessions](psed.med) for more support.

 <!-- tabs:end -->